 Experience the world-class catch-and-release permit fishing that attracts flocks of anglers to this prime position on the Rio Grande.

 Enjoy an in-depth coffee tasting and create a flavor profile of the house brew with help from the resident coffee expert.

 Borrow a mountain bike from the lodge and hit the lanes of nearby Punta Gorda.

-Tucked away in a pristine rain forest where the Rio Grande meets the Caribbean, Copal Tree Lodge offers unparalleled access to both land and sea.
-Walk down 365 steps or take the electric tram to the dock, where you can exercise in the aptly named Jungle Gym or explore the river by kayak, canoe, or on a guided fishing excursion.
-Go on a guided hike; meander through tropical gardens; and discover heritage crops such as coffee, chocolate, and rum at the organic farm.
-Peer at rare and common species on a birding walk, or test your fly-fishing skills with a pro.
+Tucked away in a pristine rainforest where the Rio Grande meets the Caribbean, Copal Tree Lodge offers unparalleled access to both land and sea.
+Head down to the lodge dock, where you can cast off to explore the river by kayak, canoe, or on a guided fishing excursion.
+Or spend a day at sea, where the wonders of the world’s second largest barrier reef await.
 Not far from the lodge, the world of the ancient Maya beckons, with impressive ruins, modern-day villages, and sacred caves.

 Activity inclusions vary by rate type and package.
 Please inquire with the lodge when requesting your reservation.